 Description

-A First World War memorial unveiled in 1922, with additions made after the Second World War.
+Brereton War Memorial is a First World War memorial that was unveiled in 1922, with additions made after the Second World War.
+It is made of rough-hewn Cornish Granite and features leaded lettering.

-DESCRIPTION: the memorial is situated on the west side of Main Road, north of the junction with Coalpit Lane.
-It stands above road level within an enclosed, square garden retained on the south and east side with stone walls and wrought iron railings.
-The garden is accessed by a set of concrete steps to its south side.
+The memorial consists of a square-sided column that stands on a square, tiered plinth and base.
+It is located on the west side of Main Road, north of the junction with Coalpit Lane, elevated above road level within an enclosed square garden.
+The garden is bordered by stone walls and wrought iron railings on the south and east sides, and it can be accessed via a set of concrete steps on the south side.

-The memorial takes the form of a freestanding cross, approximately 4m high, with truncated arms and a tapering shaft.
-The east face of the cross bears the Sword of Sacrifice carved in relief.
-Inscriptions are inset into the east face of the plinth.
+The memorial is designed as a freestanding cross, approximately 4 meters high, with truncated arms and a tapering shaft.
+The east face of the cross features the Sword of Sacrifice carved in relief.
+Inscriptions are set into the east face of the plinth.
 The top tier reads: ‘IN HONOUR OF THE MEN OF THIS PARISH/ WHO FOUGHT AND IN EVER GRATEFUL/ REMEMBRANCE OF THOSE/ WHO FELL FOR GOD AND COUNTRY/ IN THE GREAT WAR, 1914-1918.’
-The names of nineteen men are inset on the tier below.
-The lower tier features the words ‘SEE YE TO IT THAT THESE SHALL NOT HAVE DIED IN VAIN’.
-At the foot of the memorial is a rectangular plaque in rough-hewn stone with a square panel inscribed with the dates 1939-1945 above the names of ten men.
+The names of nineteen men are inscribed on the tier below.
+The lower tier includes the words ‘SEE YE TO IT THAT THESE SHALL NOT HAVE DIED IN VAIN.’
+At the base of the memorial is a rectangular plaque made of rough-hewn stone, which has a square panel inscribed with the dates 1939-1945 above the names of ten men.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.